 One of the lessons of the radical reading of longue durée that I propose here is that this monster, with all of its very real and disastrous consequences in our lived realities, has no power and reality outside of our faith in it (von Werlhof, 2001).
 This monster did not always exist, as we are endlessly told by those whose job it is to convince us that power does not dwell in our own hands, but instead somewhere else.
 Domination and ruination is not the way it has always been, the way it is, and the way it will always be.
-If this were so, we would have vanished from the face of the earth long, a endured.
-This Thursday was the 60th birthday of the Date.
+If this were so, we would have vanished from the face of the earth long, long ago.

-long ago.
 Power is not over there or elsewhere.
 It is right here in us and in the rhizomatic lifegiving networks that we establish and nurture among us, which can be understood, as 'utu' or 'durée profonde' (see below).
 The enclosure and colonization of our subsistence base, our bodies, our minds, our communities, and our language practices only acquires its false power to the extent that we refuse to acknowledge, claim and exercise the real sovereign powers that, up until quite recently, were enjoyed by all of our ancestors.